Health Services

 • Offer ability to wait in car and be called in for appointment.

-• Possibly ask an autistic person to attend your PPG (Patient Participation Group) or offer electronic route for feedback/comments rather than face to face or group attendance.
+• Possibly ask an autistic person to attend your PPG (Patient Participation Group).
+Or offer electronic route for feedback/comments rather than face to face or group attendance.

 • Autistic Spectrum Disorders are a recognised disability and diagnosis can open pathways to make life easier for the patient.